GuiGou12358/lucky-subql-old/README.md

 # SubQuery - Index stakers for the dApp Lucky in Shibuya/Shiden/Astar Networks

 This project index:
-- all accounts staking in the given dApp
+- all accounts staking in the dApp 'Lucky' in the context of dAppStaking module
-- all rewards received by the given dApp
+- all developer rewards received by the dApp 'Lucky' in the context of dAppStaking module
+- all pending rewards distributed by the dApp 'Lucky'
+- all claimed rewards distributed by the dApp 'Lucky'

 ## Preparation